jfdenise/wildfly-s2i-tekton-pipeline/README.md

 ## Application build with custom WildFly s2i builder and runtime Tekton pipeline example

-In this example we are re-using the `jaxrs-ejb-server-builder` and `jaxrs-ejb-server` ImageStreams to produce an application image and scale / expose the deployment..
+In this example we are re-using the `jaxrs-ejb-server-builder` and `jaxrs-ejb-server` ImageStreams to produce an application image.
+Helm charts is then used to deploy the image.

 ### Create the pipeline